LDS Discussions Blog

 -The first five books of the Old Testament were written hundreds (or thousands) of years after the events are told to have taken place.
+The Adam and Eve story was not even known to the earliest prophets of the Old Testament as the story was not written until around 600 BCE when the first five books were compiled - this is made clear by noticing there are zero references to Adam and Eve in the early books of the Old Testament.
 When you think of how long these stories were told orally and passed down from generation to generation, it's easy to understand why the global flood myth resembles the earlier flood myth of Epic of Gilgamesh, and the Tower of Babel story resembles both earlier Sumerian and Assyrian myths.
 Keep in mind that both of those stories in the Bible need to have literally happened for the Book of Mormon's truth claims as historicity to be true.

 The point of detailing these events is that you can see throughout history how miracles often develop long after the events happened.
 With most events, there is no contemporary writing to compare to, but with the transfiguration of Brigham Young not only can you see that the event became miraculous without ever taking place, but that some members of the church claimed to witness it when not even present for the event.